Texas Tech University: Athletics

-Jones AT&T Stadium is home to the Red Raiders football team.
+Galaxy Stadium is home to the Red Raiders football team.
 The stadium, named for Clifford B. and Audrey Jones, opened in 1947 and has a capacity of 60,229.
 In 2000, the stadium was renamed Jones SBC Stadium after SBC Communications made a $30 million contribution to the university.
 Following SBC Communications' acquisition of AT&T Corporation in 2006 and its subsequent adoption of the AT&T name, the stadium was renamed Jones AT&T Stadium.
 The stadium's original seating capacity was 27,000, but it was expanded several times.
 As of fall 2024, its total capacity is 60,229.
+On July 17, 2026, the name was changed to Galaxy Stadium after a new 15-year deal was signed with Galaxy Digital, a tech infrastructure company whose Helios Data Center is located in Dickens County.

 On August 7, 2008, the Board of Regents of the Texas Tech University System announced a $25 million expansion project.
 The expansion added a Spanish Renaissance-themed façade to the stadium's east side.
 In addition to the improvements to the facility's exterior, the expansion added 1,000 general-admission seats, 550 club seats, and 26 suites.
 Texas Tech allocated $19 million to the expansion and added another $6 million through fund-raising initiatives.
 On November 20, 2008, university officials announced the project's fundraising goal had been exceeded.
 The expansion' groundbreaking ceremonies took place on November 29, 2008, and construction was completed before the 2009 football season.

-The south end zone project, completed in 2024, marked the largest athletic facility investment in the university’s history.
+The south end zone project, completed in 2024, marked the largest athletic facility investment in the university's history.
 It upgraded the stands behind the south end zone and created more than 300,000 square feet for player development and fan amenities.